 We treat each other with fairness & dignity, whilst valuing diversity

-ATTITUDE We show determination, perseverance and resilience continually improve.
+ATTITUDE We show determination, perseverance, and resilience to continually improve.

 We adopt a growth mindset and embrace challenge.

 LEARNING We engage independently and collaboratively to learn.

 Together we create a safe and supportive learning environment.

 Tallangatta Secondary College operates a Vertical Modular Grouping unit system (VMG) of curriculum organisation, which offers semester and term length units of study across all Learning areas (Science, Languages, Humanities, Maths, English, Design & Creativity, Health, Outdoor Education & PE).
 Curriculum is backward mapped to ensure it is guaranteed and viable.
 The College also offers a comprehensive VCE, VET and VCAL program.
 A Career and Pathways coordinator ensures no student leaves school without a pathway to further education, training or employment.

 For our Year 9 students, we proudly offer three Year 9 integrated electives called Future Makers in partnership with the Bogong Outdoor School; Agriculture and Rural studies in partnership with NELLEN and Wodonga TAFE and STEAM Connections.

 In addition to the curriculum and integrated unit offerings, the College offers a broad range of co-curricularprograms including; Advance (Youth Crew), Tallangatta Herald Newspaper, Instrumental Music and School Production, Biennial Central Australia tour and Overland Trek and reciprocated visits with sister school, SMK Datuk Peter Mojuntin in Malaysia.

 The College has a one to one provision of leased school nominated devices as a learning tool and utilizes Compass as the web-based school management platform.